hiddenSymmetries/VMEC2000/README.md

 ## Overview

 This VMEC repo is to build VMEC as isolated piece of software.
-It also comes with python extension building support.
+It also comes with support for building a python extension, so VMEC can be run directly from python, with all variables passed directly in memory.

 ## Compiling

 Compiling VMEC requires MPI, parallel version of HDF5, netcdf-c, netcdf-fortran, numerical libraries such as BLAS, LAPACK, BLACS, and SCALAPACK.

+If you want to build the python extension, skip down to the "Python extension compiling" section below.
+Building the python extension will also build the VMEC executable.

 ### PPPL Cluster
 On PPPL cluster, the dependencies can be enabled using `module` command as